putianyi889/Computer-in-Terraria/README.md

 All current achievements are show in pictures, the circuits of which are in the wld file.

+The instruction set and data path have been finished but not translated.

 Feel free to ask if you have any question.
 This helps us to add essential information to the repository.